AiryCoin/Airy/README.md

-EazyPay development tree
+Airy development tree

-EazyPay is a PoS-based cryptocurrency.
+Airy is a PoS-based cryptocurrency.

 Development process
 ===========================